kubernetes/kubernetes/docs/kubectl.md

       --match-server-version=false: Require server version to match client version --namespace="": If present, the namespace scope for this CLI request.
       --ns-path="": Path to the namespace info file that holds the namespace context to use for CLI requests.
-      --server="": server for the cluster entry in .kubeconfig --stderrthreshold=2: logs at or above this threshold go to stderr --token="": Bearer token for authentication to the API server.
+      --server=: server for the cluster entry in .kubeconfig --stderrthreshold=2: logs at or above this threshold go to stderr --token="": Bearer token for authentication to the API server.
       --user="": The name of the kubeconfig user to use